gitana/alpaca/site/docs/fields/date.md

 For more information on date and time formatting strings, see the Moment.js documentation:
 <a href="http://momentjs.com/docs/">http://momentjs.com/docs/</a>.

+With this control, you can pass any of the bootstrap-datetimepicker options information through to the underlying control via the <code>options.picker</code> setting.

 <!-- INCLUDE_API_DOCS: date -->

 ## Example 1
 This is the simplest way that you can render a date.
-It's driven purely off of JSON schema and uses the <code>format</code> setting to specify that the value should be a date.
+It's driven purely off of JSON schema and uses the <code>format</code> schema setting to specify that the value should be a date.
-Alpaca renders a date field by default.
+Alpaca renders a date field by default and assumes the American format of <code>MM/DD/YYYY</code>.
 <div id="field1"> </div>
 {% raw %}
 <script type="text/javascript" id="field1-script">